Dr Susan Board (PhD, MBACP)

 01273 420388 / 07910743238

+Are you struggling alone?
 Do get in touch and come for a free initial meeting to see if I can help you.
 I have experience of working with people of all ages and from all walks of life who are suffering from depression or anxiety; or, who have felt lost and stuck.
 So that I can help you, I create a counselling environment that is safe, containing and confidential for you to explore your fears and issues.
 Everything you bring to the counselling room can be worked with therapeutically.

 Training, qualifications & experience